OLucas-Dev/Survey-Form/README.md

-# Responsive-Survey
+# Survey Form

-A responsive survey form built with HTML as part of the freeCodeCamp Responsive Web Design certification.
+This project is a survey form created using HTML as part of the freeCodeCamp Responsive Web Design Certification.

+## Features
+- Form validation
+- Input fields (text, email, number)
+- Radio buttons and checkboxes
+- Dropdown menus
+- Textarea for comments

+## Technologies
+- HTML5

+## Author
+Lucas